|Funding Category||Applications Due||Awards|

 Travel insurance including evacuation is required for all UNC residents and faculty traveling outside of the US as part of work or residency experience.
 Residents are required to purchase travel health insurance through UNC School of Medicine.

-You MUST obtain insurance in order to complete an international elective during residency and/or or receive funding from UNC sources.
+You MUST obtain UNC-sanctioned HTH international travel insurance in order to complete an international elective during residency and/or or receive funding from UNC sources.

-HTH (Highway to Health: http://www.hthstudents.com) is the provider of the UNC-sanctioned insurance.
-You must purchase this from Sam Hawes (firstname.lastname@example.org) in the Office of International Activities.
-The daily premium is $1.29/day.
-If you need coverage before or after the dates of your project, the premium is $2.56/day.
+HTH (http://www.hthstudents.com) is the provider of the UNC-sanctioned insurance.
+You must purchase this from Shay Slifko (email@example.com) in the Office of International Activities.
+The daily premium is $1.42/day.
+If you need coverage before or after the dates of your project, the premium is $2.95/day.
 You will receive an insurance card directly from HTH that you should carry with you when you travel.
 You can start the process of purchasing insurance by filling out the web form found here.

-UNC resident physicians traveling as part of their education, for research or other formal work, or those who have received funding through the University must all review the US State Department country-specific consular information and any travel warnings or alerts (www.travel.state.gov) as well as the information on the Center for Disease Control site (www.cdc.gov/travel.notices) prior to travel.
-Though there are inherent unpredictable risks with living and working globally, it is our intention that UNC SOM students, residents and faculty who are traveling for global health opportunities will have the information necessary to be as safe as possible and be prepared to respond in an emergency.
+UNC resident physicians traveling as part of their education, for research or other formal work, or those who have received funding through the University must all review the US State Department country-specific consular information and any travel warnings or alerts (http://www.travel.state.gov/) as well as the information on the Center for Disease Control site (http://wwwnc.cdc.gov/travel/notices) prior to travel.

-All UNC/H resident physicians travelling as part of their formal residency training (e.g. other than personal travel on vacation) should be aware of the travel restrictions of the UNC/Chapel Hill Office of the Provost and complete the “Release and Hold Harmless Agreement” for the GME office.
-UNC Office of the Provost closely follows the information from the US State Department (for political and civil unrest issues as well as natural disasters) and the Center for Disease Control (for health/epidemic issues) in making decisions about where UNC personnel can travel at any given time based on health and safety risks.
+All UNC/H resident physicians traveling as part of their formal residency training (e.g. other than personal travel on vacation) should be aware of the travel restrictions.
+The UNC Office of the Provost closely follows the information from the US State Department (for political and civil unrest issues as well as natural disasters) and the Center for Disease Control (for health/epidemic issues) in making decisions about where UNC personnel can travel at any given time based on health and safety risks.
 It is important to be aware that some countries are off limits for travel for academic/research purposes.
 The list of countries changes when new travel warnings and alerts are released by the State Department or CDC, and is kept up to date on the Provost website at: http://provost.unc.edu/policies/travel_warning

 All UNC resident physicians must also purchase evacuation insurance as directed.
 If you would like to have additional coverage beyond the maximum coverage dates stated below, you can contact the insurance provider, Highway to Health, directly.
 For an overview of what this insurance covers, please see the HTH coverage information.